survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 # Multiple Pages

-Even though webpack is often used for bundling single page applications, it's possible to use it with multiple separate pages as well.
-The idea is similar to the way you generated multiple output files in the _Targets_ chapter.
-This time, however, you have to generate separate pages.
-That's achievable through `HtmlWebpackPlugin` and a bit of configuration.
+Even though webpack is often used for bundling single-page applications, it's possible to use it with multiple separate pages as well.
+The idea is similar to the way you generated many output files in the _Targets_ chapter.
+That's achievable through `MiniHtmlWebpackPlugin` and a bit of configuration.

 T> If you want to map a directory tree as a website, see [directory-tree-webpack-plugin](https://www.npmjs.com/package/directory-tree-webpack-plugin).